FuseCP/SolidCP/SolidCP.Installer/Sources/SolidCP.InstallPackages/README.md

 sudo dnf install rpmdevtools rpmlint

-# Structure of Fedora folder
+# Structure of the Folders

+* The content of the Debian package resides in the Debian folder.
+* The content of the RPM package resides in the Fedora folder.
 For Fedora, the .specs file must reside in the Fedora\SPECS folder.
+* In the src folder there are the some common files that will be copied to the Debian and Fedora folder before build.